-Design and construct a single aisle, surface parking lot on the east side of Library Field with an estimated 68 parking stalls to meet additional parking needs of the Library Expansion and to satisfy parking deficiencies of the Civic Center.
+Design and construct a single aisle, surface parking lot on the east side of Library Field with a minimum of 68 parking stalls.

-Estimated Project Cost \$1,500,000
+Estimated Project Cost:\$1,500,000Funding: Capital Improvement FundRequesting Dept.:Public Works

-Funding: Capital Improvem ent Fund

-Requesting Dept.: Public Works

 Location: Library Field

 City Council approved the Civic Center Master Plan on July 7th, 2015, in the master plan the preferred option for an expansion to the Library was the "Perched" option.
 This expansion would be approximately 4,400 SF and accommodate 130 seats.
 Additional library parking is required to mitigate the impact of the proposed expansion.